marpple/FxTS/website/docs_md/how-to-debug.md

 ## Strictly evaluation

-In the strictly-evaluated pipeline, you can track changing of the value in the middle of the pipeline by using the `tap` function.
+In strictly-evaluated pipeline, you can track changing of the value in the middle of the pipeline by using the `tap` function.
 If you want to know more about the 'tap' function, see [here](https://fxts.dev/docs/tap).

 ```typescript